facebook/react-native/bots/NewIssueGreeting.md

-Hey $author, thanks for reporting this issue!
+Hey {author}, thanks for reporting this issue!

 We've started using a new website called **[Product Pains](https://productpains.com/product/react-native/?tab=top)** to help the community **prioritize issues**.